 In the streets of Chamonix, some passers-by exchange trivialities several meters apart or watch themselves pass with a suspicious air.
 Some people are panicked at the idea of stepping outside.
 Others like me try to live a normal life.
 I walk quietly in the streets going shopping or getting some fresh air.
 I feel like I have the city all for myself.
 Chamonix does not look like a ghost town, far from it.
 Just like a city in off-peak season, when the crowd of tourists has finally deserted the place.
 A city in peace, far from the hustle and bustle of mass tourism and superficiality.
 I really like this atmosphere.
 This impression of tranquility that inhabits every moment.

-A festival of colors is hatching in Chamonix.
+A festival of colors is blooming in Chamonix.
 Spring brings out the flowers.
-Primroses, Forsythia and Cherry flowers are among the first to appear.
+Primroses, Forsythia, Cherry Trees and Pansies are among the first to appear.

 The good weather brings Spring with it and trees and flowers are blossoming everywhere.
 The progression is almost visible to the naked eye.
 From day to day, trees are adorned with pretty tender green leaves and petals open to the rhythm of the sun.
 Nature is reborn quietly, indifferent to the worry that has taken hold of the world of men.
 Touches of pink, white, yellow, green, purple, red colors light up the city.
 Isn’t it beautiful, all this beauty that surrounds us, this variation to the rhythm of the seasons.
 But are we even able to notice it?
 These few months of slowdown, this forced stop will have at least offered a short moment of respite to the planet.
 The human world is on a break, the machines of consumerism and capitalism are idling.
 Less greenhouse gases, less pollution, less environmental destruction.
 In just a few weeks, the water of rivers becomes clearer and animals venture into town.
 Give it the opportunity and nature will recover on its own.
 Will this respite serve as a wake-up call to humanity?
 Or will we resume as if nothing had happened once the confinement lifted?
 I read “In the forests of Siberia” by Sylvain Tesson.
 A story of six months of hermitage in the depths of Siberia.
 Isolated alone in a cabin on the shore of Lake Baikal.
 Fishing, walks, readings, nature observation and the hours that pass for only friends.
 Far from all the madness of the world, a return to nature, simplicity and peace of mind.
 A happy sobriety.
 Like Pierre Rabhi’s book which seems to invite me to reading it.
 Looking at the world in slow motion, emptied of its crowd of hurried ants, I seem to see a vision of the future.
 The sustainable, equitable and respectful future necessarily involves decrease and sobriety.
 And even if it will not be easy, it is the only possible healthy way for us.